-The state board of equalization and assessment and the commissioner of agriculture and markets are each empowered to promulgate such rules and regulations and to prescribe such forms as each shall deem necessary to effectuate the purposes of this article.
-Where a document or any other paper or information is required, by such rules and regulations or by any provision of this article, to be filed with, or by a county clerk or any other local official, such clerk or other local official may file such document, paper or information as he deems proper, but he shall also file or record it in any manner directed by the state board of equalization and assessment, by rule or regulation.
-In promulgating such a rule or regulation, such board shall consider, among any other relevant factors, the need for security of land titles, the requirement that purchasers of land know of all potential tax and penalty liabilities, and the desirability that the searching of titles not be further complicated by the establishment of new sets of record books.
+The state board of equalization and assessment and the commissioner of agriculture and markets are each empowered to promulgate such rules and regulations and to prescribe such forms as each shall deem necessary to effectuate the purposes of this article, and the commissioner of agriculture and markets is further empowered to promulgate such rules and regulations as are necessary to provide for the reasonable consolidation of existing agricultural districts with new agricultural districts or with other existing districts undergoing modification pursuant to subdivision eight of section three hundred three of this article.
+Where a document or any other paper or information is required, by such rules and regulations, or by any provision of this article, to be filed with, or by, a county clerk or any other local official, such clerk or other local official may file such document, paper, or information as he deems proper, but he shall also file or record it in any manner directed by the state board of equalization and assessment, by rule or regulation.
+In promulgating such a rule or regulation, such board shall consider, among any other relevant factors, the need for of land titles. security the requirement that purchaser of land know of all potential tax and penalty liabilities, and the desirability that the searching of titles not be further complicated by the establishment of new sets of record books.

 As amended L. 1972, C. 712, Sec.
-4; L. 1980, C. 79, Sec.
-12.
+4: L. 1980, C. 79, Sec.
+12: L. 1984, C. 326, Sec.
+4.